covidestim/covidestim-sources/README.md

 # covidestim-sources

-This repository provides a way to easily clean various input data used for the `covidestim` model to produce the following easy-to-use outcomes:
+This repository provides a way to clean various input data used for the `covidestim` model, producing the following easy-to-use outcomes:

 - **Cases**
 - **Deaths**